mirage/mirage-www/tmpl/cow-introduction.md

 such as [HOP](http://hop.inria.fr/), [OPA](https://www.mlstate.com/),... have been proposed recently.

-In this post, I will describe the library we developed for OCaml, that we coined [CoW](http://www.github.com/samoht/mirage/lib/cow) for __Caml on web__.
+In this post, I will describe the library we developed for OCaml to solve these problems.
+We coined that library [CoW](http://www.github.com/samoht/mirage/lib/cow), for __Caml on web__.

 !!!Context

-Cow generalizes what we presented with [HTCaML](blog/introduction-to-htcaml), ie. it is composed of two main parts.
+Cow generalizes what we have discussed about [HTCaML](blog/introduction-to-htcaml).
+It is composed of two main parts.

 * First, Cow enables using the web languages as Embedded DSL into OCaml : it offers